RichardCoffee/privacy-my-way/README.md

 * Upgrade:  Updated core files.
 * Upgrade:  Upgraded to version 4.10 of [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker).
 * Enhancement:  Add UI filter usage when disabling auto updating.
+* Enhancement:  Add options to enable automatic updating of all themes and/or all plugins.

 ### 1.8.1
 * Certify:  Tested with WordPress 5.4.1